nhatanh002/bridges-plan/proposal.md

 ====================

-For the time being, a reasonably sufficent design choice for the bridge would be the Mailbox-Monitor approach, with contracts on both chains implementing lock&mint/burn&release operations in both direction.
+For the time being, a reasonably sufficent design choice for the bridge would be the Mailbox-Monitor approach (see *background.md* for more details), with contracts on both chains implementing lock&mint/burn&release operations in both direction.
 The "mailbox" account on each chain would also be the corresponding contract's account.